How These Accessories Can Impact Your Helium Network Coverage

 How Elevation and Topography Affects Antenna Gain

 First, we will talk about your elevation and topography and what it means for your setup.
-The flatter your topography is, the lower your elevation needs to be and the higher gain antenna you can use.
+The flatter the topography is, the lower your elevation needs to be and the higher gain antenna you can use.
 This is because your radio signals will not have as many obstacles when traveling to other hotspots.
 They also will not have to account for the changes in elevation that non flat topographies have.
-If your topography includes a lot of tall buildings and hills, you will need to place a lower gain antenna at a higher elevation.
+If the topography includes a lot of tall buildings and hills, you will need to place a lower gain antenna at a higher elevation.

 While lower dBi antennas are better at accounting for changes in elevation at shorter distances, higher dBi antennas sacrifice the ability to account for changes in elevation so they can reach farther distances.
 However, you should not exceed a gain of over 9 dBi otherwise the signal it gives off is too flat for most scenarios.
 It is also important to note that the max Effective Isotropic Radiated Power (EIRP) allowed by the FCC is 36 dBm for the 915 Mhz band in the United States.
 Since US915 hotspots start off by pushing 27 dBm, that means the maximum antenna dBi allowed in the US is 9 dBi.